Galleries on steroids! A stylish plugin for galleries of your public and private WP, Flickr, Picasa, SmugMug, 500px, Zenfolio & Instagram photos.

 authkey still work), allowing the use of protected albums only for fully authenticated users (supported in Photonic through authentication), and making it almost impossible to make an album public (third-party workarounds exist, as documented here).

-Currently Swipebox, Fancybox, Colorbox and PrettyPhoto are supported.
+Currently Swipebox, Image Lightbox, Lightcase, Lightgallery, Fancybox, Colorbox and PrettyPhoto are supported.
+Inbuilt support is also present for the non-GPL Fancybox2 and Strip.
 Both lighter and heavier alternatives are being considered.
 If you have specific suggestions please feel free to contact the plugin author.

-Note that there have been slight modifications to both the above scripts to make them interact seamlessly with JQuery tooltips.
+Note that there have been slight modifications to some of the above scripts to make them interact seamlessly with JQuery tooltips.

 Yes, but only for the plugin front-end.
 The admin panel is not translated at this point.
 Also note that any strings included in the third-party JS scripts are not translated.